Kenste/SWRuneSorter/README.md

 ### Rune Scoring
 The score of a natural rune should be between 0 and 100 to have a fixed reference point.
 Natural in this case means without amplified stats.
-A rune with a score of 100 (or close to it) should be the perfect natural rune according to the set weights.
+A rune with a score of 100 (or close to it) should be the "perfect" natural rune according to the set weights.
 A rune above 100 is even better, but requires amplified stats.
-This means that the given weights have to be normalized against a perfect rune (which is a perfectly upgraded +15 rune), which should be determined automatically, based on the weights themselves (this will get more complicated later, because of the different slots).
+This means that the given weights have to be normalized against a "perfect" rune (which is a "perfectly" upgraded +15 rune), which should be determined automatically, based on the weights themselves (this will get more complicated later, because of the different slots).
 Runes consist of a main stat, an optional innate stat, and up to four substats.
 Since the innate stat is special and cannot be upgraded, it has separate weights.
 This is because there are some stats that we would rather have as sub or main stats than innate, and vice versa.